 How many persons can the facility accommodate?

-A total of 24 persons can stay at the station.
+Due to zoning changes, we are now likely going to be limited to 10-11 person limits, but further updates will be provided.
 Accommodations include two wings, each with a separate bedroom, bathroom, and kitchen.
 A dining area and living room are common areas.

 Where is the facility located?

 Our station is in the City of Layton, located at Mile Marker 68.5 along the Overseas Highway on Long Key in Monroe County, Florida.